GuanceCloud/datakit/internal/man/docs/en/datakit-update.md

 2021-05-10T09:49:07.728+0800 INFO	ota-update datakit/main.go:224	Up to date(1.1.6-rc0-62-g7a1d0956)
 ```

-If an update does occur, you will see an update log similar to the following:
+If an upgrade does occur, you will see an upgrade log similar to the following:

 ```
 2021-05-10T09:52:18.352+0800 DEBUG ota-update datakit/main.go:201 get online version...